rar9898/project-xx/push_command/definition.md

 # **GIT PUSH **

+## **git push command push commits made on a local branch to a remote repository.
+The git push command basically takes two arguments: A remote name, for example, origin.
+A branch name, for example, master.**

 ## **Usage**: git push [variable name] master

 ### This command sends the committed changes of master branch to your remote repository.